MichaelCurrin/react-deno-quickstart/README.md

 </div>

-## Disclaimer

-This project's works well to build a bundled React app for static serving.

-There is just a bug on the dev server where the app is frozen.
-There is an [issue](https://github.com/MichaelCurrin/react-deno-quickstart/issues/1) for this.

 ## Preview

 This template project uses **Deno** to build a **React** app (no Node.js here).
 The app gets deployed using GH Actions and then served as a GitHub Pages site.